gvwilson/sensibleadventures/nardica/nardica.md

 The box she passed to Iffy opened to reveal squares woven from fractal carbon fiber, each the size of her nature book and as thin as half a dozen pages together.
-It took her a second to realize that the little grommets patterned across the squares were rotors.
+It took her a second to realize that the little grommets patterned across the squares were rotors, and that the squares were some kind of flexible drone.
-The sheets were drones,
-but not any kind that Iffy recognized.
 She turned one over in her hands.
 "Dunno," she admitted.
 "How d'you switch it on?"